RLuckom/water-shape/readme.md

  * `npm run phantomTest`: Run e2e tests using selenium webdriver js, jasmine, and Phantom
  * `npm run compile`: Compile the React UI.
  * `npm run watch`: Compile the React UI and recompile as changes are detected (does not serve or autorefresh)
+ * `npm run compile-demo`: Compile the React UI using an in-browser data store so the app can be used when served statically.
+ * `npm run watch`: Compile the React UI with the demo data store and recompile as changes are detected (does not serve or autorefresh)
  * `npm run serve`: start Hapi.

 Decisions I Expect To Be Controversial And Why I Made Them